EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Pass UAD_1 to the application.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
 If V does not support the curve ECDH-Curve_U, but supports another ECDH curves in ECDH-Curves_U, then ALGs_V MUST include the first supported ECDH curve in ECDH-Curves_U.
-If V supports an ECDH curve not in ECDH-Curves_U, then ALGs_V MUST include the first supported ECDH curve in ECDH-Curves_U.
+If V does not support any of the algorithms of one kind (ECDH-Curves_U, HKDFs_U, AEADs_U, SIGs_V, or SIGs_U), then ALGs_V MUST include one or more supported algorithms of that kind.

 ## EDHOC Message 2